bob-the-dyer/webscraper/README.md

  - data command(s)
  - word or list of words with “,” delimiter
  - (__not supported yet__) path to plain text file containing a list of URLs
- - (__not supported yet__) output verbosity flag, if on then the output should contains information about time spent on data scraping and data processing (-v)

 2. supports the following data processing commands:

  - count number of provided word(s) occurrences on webpage(s) (-w)
  - count number of characters of each web page (-c)
+ - (__not supported yet__) output verbosity flag (-v), if on then the output should contains information about time spent on data scraping and data processing
  - (__not supported yet__) extract sentences which contain given words (-e)

 3. Data processing results are printed to output for each web resources separately and for all resources as total.